 extreme worry about what others think or what-if thinking

-if any of these symptoms are majorly affecting your teen's day to day life, family/friend relationships, and daily functioning it could be time for professional help
+if any of these symptoms are majorly affecting your teen's DAY-TO-DAY life, family/friend relationships, and daily functioning it could be time for professional help from the family therapy clinic in American Fork, UT.

 Is it normal teenage moodiness?
 Or is my teen struggling with depression?

-Depression is the most common mental health disorder in the United States among teens and adults, with severe depression rated in the same disability category as terminal stage cancer.
+Depression is the most common mental health disorder in the United States among teens and adults.
+Severe depression is rated in the same disability category as terminal stage cancer.
 (World Health Organization)

 Teens with untreated depression are more likely to have trouble with school, jobs, and relationships.
 They are more likely to develop substance abuse problems and engage in risky sexual behaviors.
 Teens with depression are also more likely to catch physical illnesses more often than other teens.
 (Teen Help)